Java licensing

 1. Do Not Ignore or Delay Response

-Ignoring Oracle’s initial outreach will not make the issue disappear; rather, it will increase the likelihood of escalation.
+Ignoring Oracle’s initial outreach will not resolve the issue; rather, it will increase the likelihood of escalation.
 Oracle typically sends multiple follow-up emails, each progressively firmer in tone.

 Best Practice:

 • Acknowledge receipt promptly, ideally within two or three days.
-A simple reply stating that you are reviewing the request can buy valuable time.
+A simple reply stating that you are reviewing the request can save valuable time.

 2. Immediately Engage Your Internal Compliance Team